mvolkmann/blog/src/swift/SwiftPackageManager.md

   Libraries, frameworks, and Swift packages are all kinds of modules.
   A new project begins as a single module.

+- Swift Package

+  A "Swift package" is a collection of libraries.
+  Many packages define a single library.
+  A package can be added as a dependency of an app or another package.
+  A package can be local to the project that uses it or be in a remote location such as a GitHub repository which allows it to be used in multiple projects.

 - Library

-  A "library" is a set of compiled types that have a common goal.
+  A "library" is a collection of targets that define types that have a common goal.
+  Some libraries contain a single target.
   Examples include network utilities, database access, and a specific category of business logic.
   A library can be static or dynamic.